tkrabel/bamboolib/installation/bamboolib_test_run/without_virtual_environment.md

 Afterwards, create a new notebook file.

-Finally, run the following in a Jupyter Notebook code cell:
+Finally, run the following in a Jupyter Notebook / Lab code cell:

 ```python
 import bamboolib as bam